 Though it hasn't made the headlines here, the 7.8-magnitude earthquake that struck Nepal on April 25, 2015, caused injuries and death miles away in neighboring countries and regions, including Tibet of China, India, Bangladesh and Bhutan.
 The sudden disaster shifted worlds of happiness into sadness with so many lost...

-Shamim Okolloh is a graduate student at the Clinton School of Public Service.
-She is doing her service project with Heifer Uganda, collaborating with the Mbale Secondary School in eastern Uganda to develop a curriculum that incorporates
+Shamim Okolloh is a graduate student at the Clinton School of Public Service and is completing her service project with Heifer Uganda, collaborating with the Mbale Secondary School in eastern Uganda.
+We've shared with you what we

 Even as Heifer Ranch rebuilds and continues recovering from this spring's tornado damage, the summer volunteers can't help but have fun.
 They recently shared a video with us they recorded to a tune you might recognize.

 Story and photo by: Thailand Lahu Baptist Convention,Heifer Thailand Project Partner Mrs. Matha Chaichawanakorn, 39, lives in Pa Yang Lahu ethnic village in Mae Fah Luang district, Chiang Rai province, Thailand.
 She lives with her husband, Mr.